The following article by Ken Marblestone originally appeared in Smart Business Cleveland.

 There are hundreds of aspects, matters of positioning and terms that an adviser experienced in mergers and acquisitions can help with.
-One of easiest places to see and understand this impact is in the overall purchase price.
+One of the easiest places to see and understand this impact is in the overall purchase price.

 For example, a company is approached by a private equity firm, which proposes an attractive price to acquire the business.
-While selling the business was not part of the plan, the valuation and obligation to key shareholders requires the management team to pursue the opportunity.
+While selling the business was not part of the plan, the valuation and obligation to key shareholders require the management team to pursue the opportunity.
 Management and a key shareholder trustee feel obligated to check the price and cultural fit utilizing an investment banker, who manages a controlled, competitive process to a focused group of buyers.
-The company ultimately completes a transaction at a price 50 percent higher than expectation.
+The company ultimately completes a transaction at a price 50 percent higher than expected.

 In another case, a closely held business is offered a price that meets the seller’s expectations.
 The shareholders’ attorney convinces the company to hire an investment banker to check the market price.
 In the end, the banker helps the client sell it to the same buyer, but at double the price by ensuring competition with other interested parties

 Did you ask yourself the key questions?
 The investment banker will.